digital-asset/docs.daml.com/docs/2.9.0/docs/canton/tutorials/getting_started.rst

   └── ...

 - ``bin``: contains the scripts for running Canton (``canton`` under Unix-like systems and ``canton.bat`` under Windows)
+- ``config``: contains a set of reference configuration files for each node type
 - ``daml``: contains the source code for some sample smart contracts
 - ``dars``: contains the compiled and packaged code of the above contracts
 - ``demo``: contains everything needed to run the interactive Canton demo